Blumenau railway station

 Blumenau railway station (Bahnhof Blumenau) is one of four active railway stations in the municipality of Rapperswil-Jona in the Swiss canton of St. Gallen.
 The other three railway stations are Rapperswil, Jona and Kempraten.
 Blumenau railway station is located on the Rapperswil to Ziegelbrücke line of Swiss Federal Railways.
+The next station towards east is now Schmerikon, but until 2004 it used to be Bollingen.

+Built in the 1980's, the station was refurbished in 2023 and the platform was lenghtend.